 D11.
 Reading is promoted through daily experiences with books, print, and phonology.

 D13.
-Math concepts are promoted through daily hands-on experience with number, pattern, shape, measurement, classification, and comparison.
+Math concepts are promoted through daily hands-on experience with number, pattern, shape, spatial relationships, measurement, classification, and comparison.

 D14.
 Science learning is promoted through daily opportunities for thinking, reasoning, and experimentation.